cosmos/ibc/spec/client/ics-012-near-client/README.md

   proof: CommitmentProof) {
     // assert trusting period has not yet passed assert(currentTimestamp() - clientState.latestTimestamp < clientState.trustingPeriod)
-    // check that the revision has been incremented assert(newClientState.latestHeight > clientState.latestHeight)
+    // check that the latest height has been incremented assert(newClientState.latestHeight > clientState.latestHeight)
     // check proof of updated client state in state at predetermined commitment prefix and key path = applyPrefix(clientState.upgradeCommitmentPrefix, clientState.upgradeKey)
     // check that the client is at a sufficient height assert(clientState.latestHeight >= height)
-    // fetch the previously verified commitment root & verify membership root = get("clients/{clientMessage.identifier}/consensusStates/{height}")
+    // fetch the previously verified commitment root & verify membership
+    // Implementations may choose how to pass in the identifier
+    // ibc-go provides the identifier-prefixed store to this method
+    // so that all state reads are for the client in question consensusState = provableStore.get("{clientIdentifier}/consensusStates/{height}")
-    // verify that the provided consensus state has been stored assert(root.verifyMembership(path, newClientState, proof))
+    // verify that the provided client state has been stored assert(consensusState.verifyMembership(path, newClientState, proof))
     // update client state
     clientState = newClientState
-    set("clients/{clientMessage.identifier}/clientState", clientState)
+    provableStore.set("{clientIdentifier}/clientState", clientState)
 }
 ```